s0meguy1/RougeWifi/README.md

+#RougeWifi
 This is my first contribution as I finally decided to start sharing my scripts.
-I got tired of simple Wifi AP's that don’t act as one you'd find in a public free wifi.
+I got tired of simple Wifi AP's that donâ€™t act as one you'd find in a public free wifi.
 This AP grants the user access after they have authenticated using one of the 4 options.
 The first time they authenticate I added a message saying "Authentication failed. incorrect username/password" as I noticed some people would enter gibberish.
 The failed first auth increases likelihood that they will enter the correct credentials.